Asymptotics for conformal inference: Asymptotics for novelty detection

 Interestingly, under the assumptions of Theorem~\ref{thr:BH95} and if $\sigma^2>0$, \eqref{eq:asymptoticFDPBH} yields

 When $\sigma=1$ (that is $n/m \to \infty$), we note that the FDP convergence is the same as when the $p$-values are independent \citep{Neu2008}.
-However, when $n/m$ is bounded, the asymptotic variance is affected by the dependence and gets larger when $\sigma$ decreases (that is, $n/m$ decreases).
-This is coherent with results on FDP convergence in literature dealing with dependency structure: the (positive) dependence is shown to increase the dispersion of the FDP, see \cite{DR2011,DR2016} among others.
+However, when $n/m$ is bounded, the asymptotic variance is affected by the dependence and gets larger when $\sigma$ decreases.
+In addition, and maybe more importantly, the convergence rate is heavily affected in the under-calibrated setting when $\sigma^2=0$, with a convergence rate $\sqrt{\tau_{n,m}}\ll \sqrt{m}$.
+This phenomenon is illustrated in Figure~\ref{fig:AsymptoticFDPBH} for $m=10^3$ and various $n$ in a particular setting, with corresponding convergence rates reported in Table~\ref{tab:rateConvergence}.
+The three different regimes from the prediction setting displayed in Table~\ref{tab:3Regime} also appear in this novelty detection setting.

-Under distribution shift, the following result holds.
+{ { }} Under distribution shift, the following result holds.

 \begin{theorem} Under Assumptions~\ref{as:ND} and~\ref{as:concavityWeight}, assume that $P_0$ is absolutely continuous with respect to $\Pcal$ and that the oracle weight function $w^*$ \eqref{eq:oracleWeightNovelty} satisfies Assumptions~\ref{as:strictCroissance} and~\ref{as:weight}.
 Consider the BH procedure at level $\alpha$ applied to the oracle weighted $p$-values $(\pwo{i}{n})_{i\in \range{m}}$ \eqref{eq:IntroConfpvaluesWeight}, with a level $\alpha>[(\Flimw)'(0^+)]^{-1}$.
 Then if $n/(n+m)\rightarrow \sigma^2\in[0,1]$ and $\pi_0(m)\rightarrow\pi_0\in(0,1)$, we have